lil-pasta/pynav/README.md

 # Introduction and Purpose

 The purpose of this application is create a console based file manager application which allows for the in-terminal navigation of a nix based machine.
 The program features python code leveraging builtin packages like ncurses and os.
-The initial idea for this was inspired by applications like lfm so a huge thank you to the people who created them!
+The initial idea for this was inspired by applications like lfm and a desire to learn more about GUI/TUI programming.

 <a id="org06ac7a9"></a>